-- Accurate and timely input to the development of research initiatives that contribute to more efficient and adaptive management (e.g. workshops conducted with the South Australian Research and Development Institute). - Recommendations from research initiatives are implemented in an accurate and timely manner (e.g. land-based category review, environmental monitoring program review).
+- Accurate and timely input to the development of research initiatives that contribute to more efficient and adaptive management.
+Specific examples include industry support through development of projects under the umbrella of Innovative Solutions, Marine Innovation SA, Australian Seafood CRC projects, feasibility study for integrated multi-trophic aquaculture (IMTA) in southern Australia, investigation on impacts of mussel bio-deposition and workshops conducted with the South Australian Research and Development Institute, - Recommendations from research initiatives are implemented in an accurate and timely manner (e.g. environmental monitoring program review, carrying capacity modelling).